 Jacob & Co was founded in 1986 by Jacob Arabo, a diamond designer.
 He quickly built a following with celebrities.
 As an avid watch lover, Jacob started producing his own watches in 2002.
 He was well known for his diamond-studded men’s watches before moving on to more technical pieces.
 The first milestone was the Quenttin in 2006, which features a vertical movement with a lateral-side tourbillon and a 31-day power reserve stored in seven barrels.
 The introduction of the Astronomia featured below, caused a sensation in the watch industry.
 The Astronmis depicts a vision of the celestial world with planetary indications in constant motion under the control of a triple-axis tourbillon.

 Panerai was founded in Florence, Italy in 1860 by Giovanni Panerai.
 To this day, Panerai is one of those unique and recognizable brands that are popular with many.
 Their most famous models are the Radiomir and the Luminor.
 The Radiomir was designed in 1938 as a diving watch for the Italian Navy and became part of its standard equipment for many years.
 In 1949, Panerai made a move to reformulate its glowing dial paint and trademarked its new luminescent chemistry as Luminor.
-In 1993 Panerai unveiled its first three models available for the public to buy.
+In 1993 they unveiled their first three models available for the public to buy.
 An unexpected marketing boost came when the actor Sylvester Stallone, who discovered the brand while shooting the film “Daylight” in Rome, purchased a Luminor Marina and wore it on camera.
 The rest, as they say, is history!

 Patek Philippe is the last independent, family-owned Genevan watch manufacture in existence today and is considered by many watch aficionados to be one of the most prestigious watch brands.
 Patek Philippe creates and engineers all of the components they need for their movements and cases, which are assembled and finished in-house.
-The company has been owned by the Stern family since 1932 and is today managed by Thierry Stern, President and his father Philippe Stern who is an Honorary President.
+The company has been owned by the Stern family since 1932 and is today managed by Thierry Stern, President, and his father Philippe Stern who is an Honorary President.
 Patek Philippe holds the world record for the most expensive timepiece ever sold at auction – in 2019 the Patek Philippe Grandmaster Chime sold for $31 million at the Only Watch auction.

 Richard Mille founded his watch brand under his own name in 1999, after having worked for many years at a number of French watchmaking companies.
 The first-ever Richard Mille watch was the RM 001 Tourbillon limited to 17 watches.
-Each Richard Mille model has a number reference but they were not all released in chronological order as some took longer to develop than others.
+Each Richard Mille model has a reference number but they were not all released in chronological order as some took longer to develop than others.
 Richard Mille is one of the most popular watch brands of the “newcomers” in the watch industry and his watches are often the holy grail for many collectors.

 Founded by Hans Wilsdorf and Alfred Davis in 1905 –Rolex is a brand that needs no introduction.
 They are arguably one of the most famous names in watchmaking, as well as one of the most popular watch brands in the world.
 Rolex invented the first waterproof watch and was the first watchmaker to earn the chronometer certification for a wristwatch.
 A Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.